apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 ## Run OpenWhisk

+Make sure you are in the `$OPENWHISK_HOME` directory.
 The easiest way to try out OpenWhisk is to use OpenWhisk CLI.
 Please find the configuration [steps here](https://github.com/apache/incubator-openwhisk/blob/master/docs/cli.md).
 Briefly, you can configure the CLI with the following command once you have deployed OpenWhisk locally:

 ```
-wsk property set --apihost 172.17.0.1 --auth $(cat ${OPENWHISK_HOME}/ansible/files/auth.guest)
+bin/wsk property set --apihost 172.17.0.1 --auth $(cat ${OPENWHISK_HOME}/ansible/files/auth.guest)
 ```

 Run the following command to invoke a built in "echo" action that returns the received input parameters as its result: